 What does it take to get into the league of the richest people in the world? – is a question some of us might ponder sometimes and promptly forget about because it is so wild.
-The world of the rich is so distant and different from the lives of ordinary people that we can only see and hear about it in the news.
+The world of the rich is so distant and different from the lives of ordinary people that we can only see and hear about it either in the news or movies.
+There are several movies about money that depict the luxurious lifestyles of the ultra wealthy, shaping our perceptions regarding wealth.

 Regardless, it is true that billionaires steer the direction of our society.
 They’re the ones with the biggest responsibilities.
 Though most of them don’t care about anything maximizing their profits, some (Elon Musk, Bill Gates) do think far ahead into the future and are trying to help humanity to their capacity.